Henry366/Trade-and-Risk-management-/README.md

-Default risk 1%
-Drawdown Risk 0.5%
-If -1% next risk should be Drawdown Risk
-If -0.5% next risk stays Drawdown Risk
-If + % of 50% of the previous risk next risk should be the default risk
+if you take a loss of 1% the next trade u will assume only 0.5% per trade until you have made at least 50% of the drawdown of the equity dip from the trade risking 1% of equity